Data is king, brand is queen and content is everything in between. What we learned at Educate Plus Queensland Chapter Conference 2019.

-- We see a lot of schools who are not using research and data to inform their decision-making processes.
+- We see a lot of schools who are not using research and database insights to inform their decision-making processes.
 In this regard they are lagging behind their corporate counterparts.

 - Some schools have some systems in place but are not investing the time to fully understand what information they do have and what it is telling them, and acknowledge what they don’t have.